DARKSEC-OPS/python-ethsec/README.md

 mkdir directory_name: makes a new directory
 - rmdir directory_name: removes a directory

+_Powershell_

+- It combines a command-line interface and a scripting language built on the .NET framework.
+Unlike older text-based command-line tools, PowerShell is object-oriented, which means it can handle complex data types and interact with system components more effectively.
+Initially exclusive to Windows

+Get-Command: Shows all the possible commands
+  - Get-Command -CommandType "insert type": shows a specific type of commands based on the type

+Get-Help: Can shows useful information on any command

+Get-Alias: Lists all the aliases available

+Find-Module: Can find other modules not downloaded and download from the repositories
+- Find-Module -Name "Powershell"

+Install-Module: Installs module
+- Install Module -Name "PowershellGet"

+Get-ChildItem: The ls of Powershell
+- Get-childitem -path .:\Users: gets the contents of users page
+- Get-childitem | Sort-Object Length: gets items then sorts them by length

+Set-Location: The cd of Powershell

+File editing:
+- copy-item
+- move-item
+- remove-item
+- Get-content: view content.
+The type and cat of powershell

+Get-Childitem | Select-Object Name, Length | Sort-Object Length: Will show me only the names and objects and sort by the length size

+Select-string: the grep of Powershell. will filter out text patterns within files

+Get-localuser: gets all the user accounts

+Get-ComputerInfo: like if/ipconfig but better

+Get-IPConfiguration: gets IPconfiguration, DNS Servers

+Get-Process: Detailed view of ongoing processes, CPU, and memory usage

+Get-Service: Retrieval of services that are running, or stopped

+Get-NetTCPConnections: shows the open local and remote endpoints. good for looking at holes in systems

+Get-Filehash: gets the hash associated with the file, helps verify integrity of files

+Get-location ~: go home

+Invoke-command: godlike command that can send commands to remove services

 **Linux Commands**

+curl ipinfo.io: will give my exact IP address
-find .:This initiates the search in the current directory (.) and its subdirectories.
+- curl ipinfo.io/IP_address: will give exact location of said address find .:This initiates the search in the current directory (.) and its subdirectories.

 -type f:This restricts the search to regular files only, excluding directories, symbolic links, etc.